wormhole-foundation/wormhole-connect/wormhole-connect-loader/README.md

 Customize and integrate via our no-code solution: https://connect-in-style.wormhole.com/

 ## Integrate with script/link tags

-> We recommend that you configure your own custom RPC endpoints for each used network for the best performance.
-The default public RPCs may be throttled or rate limited.

-> Osmosis support is in beta, reach out to a Wormhole contributor for early access.

 ### 1. (Optional) Create a JSON config with customized values: